netsec-ethz/rains/DESIGN-SIGNATURES.md

   from the hash map (which makes it unaccessible)
 - Never delete an entry top down otherwise we could run into a deadlock.

-## extra key cache requirement and implementation
+## Extra key cache requirement and implementation
 - similar to the zone key cache with the only difference that instead of the phase identifier, an extra key has a key space identifier.

-## infrastructure key cache requirement and implementation
+## Infrastructure key cache requirement and implementation
 - depends on how infrastructure keys are used.
 This is not yet specified.